On-Demand Delivery from Stores: Dynamic Dispatching and Routing with Random Demand: Computational Results and Discussion

-In this section we perform a set of computational experiments on simulated data sets to understand the performance of the proposed model and algorithms.
-First we introduce the simulation setup and the benchmark policies.
-Section \ref{subsec:comp} analyzes the computational performance of our algorithms in terms of solution times.
-Section \ref{subsec:ontime} presents the comparison results between the proposed policy and the benchmarks with respect to the on-time performance.
+In this section, we evaluate the performance of AJRP on both real-world and synthetic data sets.
+We first introduce the data set, simulation setup, and benchmark policies.
+Then we analyze the computational and on-time performance of AJRP and discuss managerial implications to the on-time delivery operations management.